 In addition to the forward contracts, Autodesk utilizes foreign currency option collar contracts to reduce the exchange rate impact on the net revenue of certain anticipated transactions.
 These option contracts, which are designated and documented as cash flow hedges and qualify for hedge accounting treatment under SFAS 133, have maturities of less than three months.
 For cash flow hedges, derivative gains and losses included in comprehensive income are reclassified into earnings at the time the forecasted revenue is recognized or the option expires.
-The cost of these foreign currency option collars are recorded as other current assets and other accrued liabilities on our condensed consolidated balance sheets.
+The cost of these foreign currency option collars are recorded as other current assets and other accrued liabilities on the Company's condensed consolidated balance sheets.

-The notional amounts of foreign currency option contracts were \$58.3 million at April 30, 2005 and \$52.4 million at January 31, 2005 and the critical terms were generally the same as those of the underlying exposure.
+The notional amounts of foreign currency option contracts were \$62.3 million at July 31, 2005 and \$52.4 million at January 31, 2005, and the critical terms were generally the same as those of the underlying exposure.
 Gains, if any, from the effective portion of the option contracts, as determinable under SFAS 133, are recognized as net revenues, while the ineffective portion of the option contract is recorded in interest and other income, net.
-Net settlement losses recorded as net revenues were \$0.6 million during the three months ended April 30, 2005 and net settlement gains recorded as net revenues were \$0.2 million during the three months ended April 30, 2004.
-Amounts associated with the cost of the options totaling \$0.2 million were recorded in interest and other income, net, during the three months ended April 30, 2005 and April 30, 2004.
+Net settlement gains recorded as net revenues were \$1.6 million and \$1.7 million during the three and six months ended July 31, 2005.
+There were no settlement gains or losses during the three months ended July 31, 2004.
+Net settlement gains recorded as net revenues were \$0.2 million during the six months ended July 31, 2004.
+Amounts associated with the cost of the options, which were recorded in interest and other income, net, totaled \$0.2 million during both of the six months ended July 31, 2005 and July 31, 2004.
+Cost of the options during the six months ended July 31, 2004 totaled \$0.4 million.

-16. Business Combinations
+17. Business Combinations

-The following acquisition was accounted for under Statement of Financial Accounting Standards No. 141, "Business Combinations."
-Accordingly, the results of operations are included in the accompanying condensed consolidated statements of income since the acquisition date, and the related assets and liabilities were recorded based upon their relative fair values at the date of acquisition.
-Pro forma results of operations have not been presented because the effects of the acquisition were not significant to Autodesk.
+The following acquisitions were accounted for under Statement of Financial Accounting Standards No. 141, "Business Combinations."
+Accordingly, the results of operations for each business acquired are included in the accompanying condensed consolidated statements of income since their acquisition dates, and the related assets and liabilities were recorded based upon their relative fair values at their respective acquisition dates.
+Pro forma results of operations have not been presented because the effects of the acquisitions were not significant to Autodesk.